Staro Gracko massacre

 The Staro Gracko massacre (Масакр у Старом Грацком, Masakra në Grackën e Vjetër) was the mass killing of 14 Kosovo Serb farmers in the village of Staro Gracko in the Kosovo municipality of Lipjan on 23 July 1999.
-The killings occurred after Yugoslav troops withdrew from the region in the aftermath of the Kosovo War, and was the worst single crime in Kosovo since the conflict ended in June 1999.
+The killings occurred after Yugoslav troops withdrew from the region in the aftermath of the Kosovo War.
+The massacre is the worst single crime in Kosovo since the conflict ended in June 1999.
 As of 2019 the perpetrators of the killings have never been found and held accountable.

 Background

-The Kosovo War ended on 11 June 1999 with the Yugoslav army (VJ) agreeing to withdraw its forces from Kosovo after a 78-day NATO bombing campaign.
-As many as 40,000 Yugoslav soldiers subsequently left Kosovo and were replaced by an estimated 50,000 NATO troops, while 170,000 Kosovar Serbs fled to Central Serbia.
+NATO launched an air campaign against the Federal Republic of Yugoslavia lasting from 24 March to 10 June 1999 when the Yugoslav authorities agreed to sign the Kumanovo Agreement.
+After 40,000 Yugoslav troops left Kosovo, NATO-led international peacekeepers established the Kosovo Force (KFOR) with 50,000 troops, while 170,000 Kosovo Serbs fled to Central Serbia.

-Although the village of Staro Gracko, with a population of 300, was predominantly inhabited by ethnic Serbs and was home to eighty Serb and two Kosovo Albanian families, surrounding villages were inhabited by ethnic Albanians.
+Although the village of Staro Gracko, with a population of 300, was predominantly inhabited by ethnic Serbs and was home to eighty Serb and two Kosovo Albanian families, the surrounding villages were inhabited by ethnic Albanians.

 Massacre

-On 23 July 1999, at approximately 9:13pm, British KFOR troops heard gunfire and contacted a NATO reaction-force which hurried to the scene.
+On 23 July 1999, at approximately 9:13 pm, British KFOR troops heard gunfire and contacted a NATO reaction-force which hurried to the scene.
 The NATO soldiers subsequently discovered the bodies of thirteen Serbs next to a combine harvester by an open field.
 A fourteenth body was discovered lying on a tractor nearby.
 The farmers had been returning home after a day of harvesting wheat.

 The British patrol had visited the site just five hours before the bodies were discovered and found nothing strange.
 When their corpses were discovered, it was reported that the men had been grouped together in a circle and shot dead.
 The bodies of some victims appeared to have been mutilated and disfigured with blunt instruments.
 The farmers had requested NATO protection seven days prior to the killings, but their pleas were ignored.

 Aftermath

 After the fourteen bodies were discovered, Canadian troops cordoned off the village.
 The bodies were then taken to a hospital in Pristina to be identified.
 The United Nations stated that women and children were among the victims.

+Four people were arrested two days later in relation to the killings, but were released.
+UNMIK police arrested an ethnic Albanian man in 2007 but released him two months later for lack of evidence.
+In 2010, UN prosecutors handed over the case file to EULEX, who closed the case in 2017.